the chronicle writer

 the ant mimic-spider (Myrmarachne Sp.)

-and recently, i'd documented a praying mantis mimicry- assassin bug (Emesaya Brevipennis), such fascinating mimicry!
+and recently, i'd documented a praying mantis, such fascinating camouflage!

 these beautiful life undergrowth are such brilliant creatures adapt to survive creatively, please stop destroying their habitats, their home.